 What is range anxiety?

 Range anxiety is the fear that you will run out of battery or fuel before you can reach the charging/fueling station.
 Range anxiety is primarily associated with electric vehicles (EVs), which run on batteries.
-Although it can certainly occur in gasoline-powered vehicles, given that we already have established networks of gas stations in most countries, the chances of experiencing it are negligible.
+Gas-powered vehicles can certainly experience this problem, but since most countries already have established gas stations, the odds of experiencing it are extremely slim.

 That’s not the case when it comes to this new breed of electric vehicles.
 Pure electric vehicles don’t need petrol or diesel to power themselves.
 Rather, they work on batteries, and these batteries come with a limited range in terms of distance, typically less than what you get from a filled tank in gasoline-powered vehicles.
 Once you exhaust the battery, you’ll need to recharge it again to propel your vehicle any farther.